-You have several options for deploying MySQL as part of your Google Cloud Platform project.
-You can use Google Cloud SQL, Google Cloud Platform Marketplace, or manually install MySQL on Google Compute Engine.
+You have several options for deploying MySQL as part of your Google Cloud project.
+You can use Cloud SQL, Google Cloud Marketplace, or manually install MySQL on Compute Engine.

-Google Cloud SQL offers MySQL as a web service.
-You can use Google Cloud SQL to host your MySQL database in Google's cloud, and let Google Cloud Platform handle administrative duties like replication, patch management, and database management.
+Cloud SQL offers MySQL as a web service.
+You can use Cloud SQL to host your MySQL database in Google's cloud, and let Google Cloud handle administrative duties like replication, patch management, and database management.

-GCP Marketplace provides a simple click-to-deploy interface that makes it easy to install MySQL onto a Compute Engine instance.
-GCP Marketplace includes not only a stand alone MySQL installation, but also several web development stacks that use MySQL, including LAMP stacks, LEMP stacks, and Percona MySQL clusters.
+Cloud Marketplace provides a simple click-to-deploy interface that makes it easy to install MySQL onto a Compute Engine instance.
+Cloud Marketplace includes not only a standalone MySQL installation, but also several web development stacks that use MySQL, including LAMP stacks, LEMP stacks, and Percona MySQL clusters.

 If you prefer to manually install and customize MySQL, you can use Compute Engine to create a MySQL database in a matter of minutes.
 This document provides guidance on which option to choose and walks through the manual installation of a MySQL database on Compute Engine.

 How to choose the right MySQL deployment option

 Cloud SQL is a great option if you want the convenience of having Google Cloud take care of the backend database and server administration chores.
 For example, Cloud SQL provides automated backups and point-in-time recovery.
 Moreover, your data is replicated across multiple zones for greater availability and resiliency.